 - Finally the root will contain expressions with their scope distributed across different locations.

-- Rules targeting persistency units, from those targeting execution units.
+- Rules targeting persistence units, from those targeting execution units.

-- Constraints, which are activated backward from a known persistency or execution unit, and full rules, whose forward consequences cannot be known upfront.
+- Constraints, which are activated backward from a known persistence or execution unit, and full rules, whose forward consequences cannot be known upfront.

 From an architectural perspective, footprints and modus operandi are the critical factor to be considered, hence, the next step should be to disentangle the rules in order to get homogeneous clauses.
 For that purpose, it may help to characterize the semantics of business rules using the classical logic categories: